Skip to main content

 Insurance companies employ investigators and use specialized software to monitor claimants' social media profiles.
 They look at Facebook, Instagram, TikTok, X (formerly Twitter), LinkedIn, YouTube, and even Strava and fitness trackers.
 If it is online and connected to your name, they can find it.

 Their goal is simple: find anything that contradicts your claim.
 A photo that suggests you are not as injured as you say.
 A post that implies you might have been at fault.
 A check-in at a location that conflicts with your account.
 Even a casual comment from a friend that the insurance company can twist into evidence against you.
+Social media is just one part of a broader digital surveillance effort -- for a deeper look at how insurers use phone data and digital evidence in accident cases, see our dedicated guide.

 Real Examples of Social Media Hurting Cases